 Solar Power Is No Longer Big And Ugly

-When solar panels first came out on the market, many people refused to invest in them for two main reasons: they cost was high and they ruined the home’s aesthetic appeal.
+When solar panels first came out on the market, many people refused to invest in these green home improvements for two main reasons: they cost was high and they ruined the home’s aesthetic appeal.
 However, today solar power is significantly cheaper to invest in, and the devices and designs have been reduced to a stunning, low profile look.
 In some cases, these panels can’t even be seen and often blend right into the home and landscape.

 When solar energy panels appeared on the market, China was the primary manufacturer.
 However, as science has improved and the demand for this technology boomed, there are various American companies that have captured the market by offering better and less expensive products.
 In an article by ‘US News’, going green for cheap by utilizing solar energy is due primarily to slashes in equipment cost.
 The article states that, thanks to a combination of tumbling installation and equipment costs, solar expenses dropped almost 30 percent in 2012 according to the SEIA reports.
 Also, due to America’s mission to severe their dependency on foreign oil, innovative approaches to financing rooftop solar panels came to fruition.

 If you do an online search, you can even discover tiny solar lights to accent your landscape at night.
 These items cost under $100, and provide ample lighting with no expense whatsoever.
 These lights can blend into your flower beds, accent rock or water features, and even light up the outside of your home at night without feeding from your utility bill.